sisinflab/warprec/warprec/utils/config/README.md

 The `General Configuration` can be configured using the following keywords:

 - **precision**: The precision to be used inside the experiment.
 Defaults to float32.
+- **ray_verbose**: .
+The Ray Tune verbosity value.
+Ray Tune accepts verbosity levels in a range from 0 to 3.
+Defaults to 1.
+- **time_report**: Whether to report the time taken by each step.
+Defaults to True.
 - **ray_verbose**: The Ray Tune verbosity value.
 Ray Tune accepts verbosity levels in a range from 0 to 3.
 Defaults to 1.
 - **custom_models**: Modules to import into WarpRec for loading custom models within the main pipeline.
 Accepted values are a string or a list of strings.
 - **callback**: A nested section dedicated to the optional callback.